 Before studying nutrition, I wanted to be healthy.
 I came across the same obstacles that you probably face—conflicting messages from the media, trouble socializing with my friends while maintaining my lifestyle, inconsistent workouts, and trying to find that healthy balance between loving healthy food without letting it become an obsession.

-It’s taken about a decade of studying, but I’ve mastered the skills of healthy living and wellness and have a thriving company, The Well Necessities, and The Nutritious Life Studio was a key part of that journey.
+It’s taken about a decade of studying, but I’ve mastered the skills of healthy living and wellness and have a thriving company called The Well Necessities.
+A key part of my journey was The Nutritious Life Studio.

 Still, I was missing some key skills that I thought The Nutritious Life Studio could provide, and it absolutely did.
 Here’s how:

 When I started my practice, I felt very unsure and unorganized.
-TNS helped me figure out how to create structure.
+The Become a Nutrition Coach (BNC) program helped me to figure out how to create structure in my practice.

-Having Keri as a Go-To Source of Information.
+Having Keri Glassman, MS, RD, CDN, as a Go-To Source of Information

 With 15+ years of education under her belt, Keri has heard it all.
-She has become a mentor, friend, and someone I can always email with to help with a client.
+She has become a mentor, friend and someone I can always email for help with a client.

 The TNS Facebook Group

-This is a very smart group of women who are eager to support each other.
-From trainers to nutritionists, the group is filled with people who have had a variety of experiences and are willing to share their information.
+The Nutritious Life Studio Facebook Group is a very smart group of mean and women who are eager to support each other.
+From trainers to nutritionists to yoga instructors, the group is filled with people who have had a variety of experiences and are willing to share their information.